-This can be a big debate.
-Developers testing their own code – what will be the testing output?
+The title of the post can indeed be a big debate.
+If Developers are testing their own code – what will be the testing output?
 All happy endings!
-Yes, the person who develops the code generally sees only happy paths of the product and don’t want to go in much details.
+Yes, the person who develops the code generally sees only Happy Paths of the product and doesn’t want to go into much detail.

-Optimistic developers – Yes, I wrote the code and I am confident it’s working properly.
-No need to test this path, no need to test that path, as I know it’s working properly.
-And right here developers skip the bugs.
+Optimistic Developers – Yes, I wrote the code and I am confident it’s working properly.
+There is no need to test any path, as I know it’s working properly.
+This is where the developers skip the Bugs.

 Developer vs Tester: Developer always wants to see his code working properly.
-So he will test it to check if it’s working correctly.
-But you know why tester will test the application?
-To make it fail in any way, and tester surely will test how application is not working correctly.
-This is the main difference in developer testing and tester testing.
+Thus, he will test it to check if it’s working correctly.
+But do you know why the tester will test the application?
+To make it fail in any way, and the tester will surely test how an application is not working correctly.
+This is the main difference between Developer Testing and Tester Testing.

-It’s testers responsibility to make sure each and every path is tested or not.
-Testers should ideally give importance to all small possible details to verify application is not breaking anywhere.
+It’s the Tester’s responsibility to make sure that each and every path is tested or not.
+Testers should ideally give importance to all the small possible details to verify if the application is not breaking anywhere.

-Everyone is having specialization in particular subject.
-Developers generally think how to develop the application on the other hand testers think how the end user is going to use the application.
+Everyone specializes in a particular subject.
+Developers generally think how to develop the application, on the other hand testers think about how the end-user is going to use the application.